 Finally, and probably least likely, is a show following the rise of Khal Drogo to power over the Dothraki.
 I think this would be very interesting as the Dothraki are one of the most interesting and unexplored parts of the show and we could see a more contained, personal story as Drogo rises through the ranks of the Dothraki horde.
 This would also see the return of Jason Momoa as Drogo and delve further into the politics and social structure of the Dothraki.

 We will be seeing the story of the Age of Heroes play out on screen fairly soon but whether we will get to see the Doom of Valyria, potentially tying into Argon’s Conquest and leading to the First Blackfyre Rebellion is yet to be seen.
 We are also fairly likely to see Robert’s Rebellion brought to the screen but I doubt it as it would be extremely logistically complex to pull off on HBO’s part.
 I hope that we get to see more contained stories such as the rise of Drogo or Nymeria but I doubt that either will ever actually materialise.

-I hope you liked this post and be sure to subscribe and check out my up-to-date WestWorld timeline or some more of our content at ScreenHub Entertainment such as our explanation of Miles Morales before Spider-Man: Into the Spider-Verse is released later this year.
+I hope you liked this post and be sure to subscribe and check out my in-depth explanation of the Blackfyre Rebellion or some more of our content at ScreenHub Entertainment such as our explanation of Miles Morales before Spider-Man: Into the Spider-Verse is released later this year.